dottipr/PAGEpy/README.md

 ### Feature Set Optimization

 If you're not entirely satisfied with the model's performance, you can adjust various parameters and increase the number of epochs.
 You can also expand or narrow the feature set.
-Alternatively, you can use the Particle Swarm Optimization (PSO) algorithm included in PACE to optimize the feature set.
+Alternatively, you can use the Particle Swarm Optimization (PSO) algorithm included in PAGEpy to optimize the feature set.

 You can execute the PSO algorithm as follows:
 ```python